Suryansh-Dey/suryansh-dey.github.io/vinaiak/trainingPortal/README.md

 Don't wait to save till your all work is finished since you are just one refresh away from flushing your all work!
 ## Markdown formatting
 Our training portal as well as our chatbot supports [markdown syntax](https://www.markdownguide.org/basic-syntax/) for formatting
-For Eg. To create a bullet point in `editor`
+For E.g. To create a bullet point in `editor`
 - like this simply start a line with - followed by a whitespace
 to create a numbered bullet point
 1. like this simply write the number followed by a . then a whitespace